THE A67iC 3-Color-In-1 Predator Pursuit Pack Includes:

 - The A67iC LED assembly is produced by an ISO9001 certified LED manufacturer for consistent color, reliability, and manufacturing quality.

-- The innovative combination of high magnification convex lens, specially designed Intensity Control LED circuit, and Patent Pending Center Axis rotary LED module design combine to eliminate the tedious and frustrating LED light focus adjustment procedure found in many of our competitors designs.
+- The innovative combination of high magnification convex lens, specially designed Intensity Control LED circuit, and Patented Center Axis rotary LED module design combine to eliminate the tedious and frustrating LED light focus adjustment procedure found in many of our competitors designs.
 No adjustment required - access and change the LED color instantly without losing Zero!